 These are the types of trigger finger problems we see.
 Damage to the ligaments of the A1 pulley causing finger instability and eventual osteoarthritis or in some cases the development of trigger finger symptoms.
 Understanding you have ligament damage that is causing tendon inflammation can help understand why some treatments may work better than others.

 Trigger finger treatments

 Before you move onto cortisone injections, physical therapy may be recommended

 As your condition worsens and after a few weeks or months of trying to deal with your trigger finger problem, you made a visit to your health care provider.
 As this is an inflammation problem of the A1 pulley in your hand, you will probably be managed with anti-inflammatories to reduce the thickening or inflammation of the tendon that passes through the hand’s A1 pulley.
 Physical therapy and finger stretching exercises may be started as a necessary treatment to either help your situation or confirm the need for surgery.
 As many of you are already aware, surgery recommendations cannot usually be made until after you have failed physical therapy and cortisone injections.
 Not every doctor is in a rush to offer cortisone for this problem.
 As we will see below cortisone presents its own challenges and problems in some.

 Extracorporeal shock wave therapy

-For some therapistis, Extracorporeal shock wave therapy is a tool that they use to help their patients with trigger finger.
-Extracorporeal shock wave therapy delivers “shock waves,” to damaged or injured tendons to with the hopes that the tendon will start a new healing process.
+For some therapists, Extracorporeal shock wave therapy is a tool that they use to help their patients with trigger finger.
+Extracorporeal shock wave therapy delivers “shock waves,” to damaged or injured tendons with the hopes that the tendon will start a new healing process.